 Sometimes known as boardroom attire, this is the most formal workplace dress code — the kind you might find in a law firm or financial services company.

 For men, it means suits in a dark color, with a conservative shirt and tie, and brown or black oxfords.
 Women can wear a skirt or pantsuit with a shirt or blouse, stockings or pantyhose, closed-toe pumps and conservative accessories (such as pearl stud earrings and a traditional watch).

 It’s a step down from business formal, but it’s still pretty conservative.

-Typically, men in offices with this type of dress code should wear a suit or dress pants with a collared shirt, a jacket, and loafers or oxfords.
+Typically, it means men should wear a suit or dress pants with a collared shirt, a jacket, and loafers or oxfords.
 Ties are typically expected.
 Women can choose a tailored skirt or slacks, a blouse or shirt, a jacket or cardigan, and closed-toe pumps or flats.

 In some offices, this means T-shirts, jeans and sneakers.
-But in most workplaces, casual dress still means khakis, cotton slacks and skirts, collared polos or blouses, and pullover sweaters or cardigans.
+But in most workplaces, "casual" still means khaki pants, cotton slacks and skirts, collared polos or blouses, and pullover sweaters or cardigans.

 View the SlideShare below to learn 10 common office attire mistakes — as shown by kids.

 This is different in every office.
 In some places, it means you can wear jeans; in others, it means you can take off your tie for the day.

 Make sure to get a good explanation from HR of what’s expected.
 If you have any questions in your mind about what you’re wearing, or feel uncomfortable in the outfit, change.